thecppzoo/zoo/design/AnyContainer.md

 1. Reutilized code is used more than once, it is tested from more than one purpose
 2. Code that is hard to reuse typically is bad code, the effort to try to reuse code leads to more clean components
-3. Reusing code forces the behavior to be the same.
+3. Reusing code expresses/forces the behavior to be the same.
 For example, the `const` member function should do the same thing as the non-const.
 I force this by making the `const` member function a wrapper around the non-const or vice versa.

 ### Deconstifying to leverage the non-const versions